-- The project on which inference is run must contain an Ant, Gradle, or Maven buildfile that compiles the project. - At least one of the JAVA\HOME, JAVA8\HOME, or JAVA\HOME environment variables must be set. - If set, the JAVA\HOME environment variable must point to a Java 8 or Java 11 JDK. - If set, the JAVA8\HOME environment variable must point to a Java 8 JDK. - If set, the JAVA11\HOME environment variable must point to a Java 11 JDK. - CHECKERFRAMEWORK environment variable must point to a built copy of the Checker Framework. - Other dependencies: ant, awk, curl, git, gradle, mvn, python2.7 (for dljc), wget.
+- The project on which inference is run must contain an Ant, Gradle, or Maven buildfile that compiles the project. - At least one of the JAVA_HOME, JAVA8_HOME, or JAVA_HOME environment variables must be set. - If set, the JAVA_HOME environment variable must point to a Java 8 or Java 11 JDK. - If set, the JAVA8_HOME environment variable must point to a Java 8 JDK. - If set, the JAVA11_HOME environment variable must point to a Java 11 JDK. - CHECKERFRAMEWORK environment variable must point to a built copy of the Checker Framework. - If set, the DLJC environment variable must point to a copy of the dljc script from do-like-javac.
+(If this variable is not set, the WPI scripts will download this dependency automatically.) - Other dependencies: ant, awk, curl, git, gradle, mvn, python3 (for dljc), wget.
 Python2.7 modules: subprocess32.

-32.4 Running whole-program inference on many projects
+33.4 Running whole-program inference on many projects

 The requirements to run wpi.sh and wpi-many.sh are the same.
-See Section 32.3.1 for the list of requirements.
+See Section 33.3.1 for the list of requirements.
 To run an experiment on many projects: